 Be sure to document everything that happens during your treatment, diagnosis, and recovery.
 This will provide our legal team with the information it needs to build your case.

 Should I accept a settlement offer before talking to a lawyer?

 No. You should never do this.
 The at-fault party’s insurer will likely try to minimize its costs by paying you less than you deserve.
 In a whiplash case, an insurer may point out how difficult these cases are to win, and will argue that you should take a small settlement to avoid losing a drawn-out case.

-The accident lawyers with the Law Offices of Ogle, Elrod & Baril, PLLC have years of experience fighting on behalf of whiplash victims and can work to get you the compensation you deserve while you focus on your recovery.
+The accident lawyers OEB Law, PLLC have years of experience fighting on behalf of whiplash victims and can work to get you the compensation you deserve while you focus on your recovery.
 Call 865-546-1111 for a free consultation.